 Anthony Joshua looks set to avoid a fight with Deontay Wilder this year and focus on a mandatory battle with Alexander Povetkin.

-Despite Wilder’s team exclusively informing WBN on Monday that their side of paperwork will be sent by the end of the week, it seems the WBA have lost their patience.
+Despite Wilder’s team exclusively informing WBN on Monday that their side of paperwork will be sent by the end of the week, it seems the WBA has lost its patience.

-Joshua will now be able to delay a massive undisputed unification with Wilder in order to keep all his titles intact against Povetkin.
+Joshua will now delay a massive undisputed unification with Wilder to keep all his titles intact against Povetkin.